Willy Tiedjen: Teaching and studio

 In addition to his exhibition activity, Tiedjen was also active as a teacher.
 In 1906 he established his own school for landscape and animal painting in Wildenroth near Grafrath, Bavaria.
-The school explicitly welcomed both women and men as pupils, which was significant at a time when many German art academies still limited or denied women admission; contemporary notices characterize it as a private studio school outside the state academies.
+The school explicitly welcomed both women and men as pupils, at a time when many German art academies still limited or denied women admission; contemporary notices characterize it as a private studio school outside the state academies.

 He and his wife, the painter Fanny Tiedjen-Bieber, are listed together at Kurfürstenstraße 8 in the 1926 Handbuch des Kunstmarkts, where she is recorded as a member of the Royal Association of Munich Women Artists.

 Military service and wartime displays

 In 1914, at the outbreak of World War I, Willy Tiedjen contributed to relief efforts by donating an oil painting entitled Deutsches Kriegsschiff ("German Warship") to the Deutsches Red Cross.
 The work was exhibited at the Kunstsalon Littauer in Munich, with the proceeds benefiting the organization.

-In May 1916, Tiedjen was among several artists, including Carl Becker, Hans Bohrdt, and Hugo Schnars-Alquist, whose maritime works were exhibited in the officers’ dining hall at the German Army’s Great General Headquarters (likely Charleville-Mézières due to the date of the sourced article).
+In May 1916, Tiedjen was among several artists, including Carl Becker, Hans Bohrdt, and Hugo Schnars-Alquist, whose maritime works were exhibited in the officers’ dining hall at the German Army's Great General Headquarters.
 The event was noted as an “interesting artistic occasion,” underscoring Tiedjen’s recognition among prominent marine painters during the war.

-In February 1918, a new collection of marine paintings was exhibited in the officers’ mess at the German Army’s Great General Headquarters (likely in Spa, Belgium based on the source's date).
-The display included works by leading maritime artists such as Hans Bohrdt, Carl Becker, Hugo Schnars-Alquist, and Willy Tiedjen, confirming his continued recognition at the highest level during World War I.
+In February 1918, a new collection of marine paintings was exhibited in the officers’ mess at the German Army's Great General Headquarters.
+The display included works by leading maritime artists such as Hans Bohrdt, Carl Becker, Hugo Schnars-Alquist, and Tiedjen.

 During the First World War, Tiedjen was conscripted into the German Army.
-Archival personnel rosters from the Bavarian State Archives record him in the 2nd Bavarian Infantry Regiment, Munich, 1st Replacement Battalion.
-The Replacement Army served primarily as a training and reserve formation, providing replacements for front-line companies of the 2nd Bavarian Infantry Regiment.
-The ledgers list Tiedjen's civil occupation, marital status, and wartime postings, along with handwritten notations about leave, unit transfers, and administrative orders.
-Some of these notes were added in red ink by regimental staff to record later confirmations or cross-checks.

-His name appears in two different sequences: once as Wilhelm Emil Tiedjen and again as Emil Martin Wilhelm Tiedjen, reflecting clerical variation in the personnel rolls.
-Both entries, however, align on date of birth, birthplace, and unit, leaving no doubt that they refer to the same individual.
+Bavarian World War I personnel rosters record his military service in the 2nd Bavarian Infantry Regiment (Munich), 1st Replacement Battalion.